Privacy and Security Policies

 Anyone wandering by, possibly to see if they'd like to sign up for this site themselves . . . possibly even just to talk to YOU, could click on your posts and read them.

-However, anyone else not already signed up and logged in would not have access to your profile, would not be able to reply to your post(s), and would not be able to message you.
+However, anyone else not already signed up and signed in would not have access to your profile, would not be able to reply to your post(s), and would not be able to message you.

-To put this another way, just to make sure it's crystal clear, anyone not already signed up for lesbotronic and logged in can ONLY read posts in the Public Area.
+To put this another way, just to make sure it's crystal clear, anyone not already signed up for lesbotronic and signed in can ONLY read posts in the Public Area.
 Without signing up themselves and unless/until their profile was approved, that is all they could do.
 No posting, no replying, no messaging, no viewing of profiles, no anything else whatsoever other than merely reading posts in the Public Area.

-That means anyone wandering by from the rest of the internet (not already a member of lesbotronic and not already logged in) would not even know you exist, even if they browsed the Public Area.
+That means anyone wandering by from the rest of the internet (not already a member of lesbotronic and not already signed in) would not even know you exist, even if they browsed the Public Area.

 (Or at least, they wouldn't know you existed via your participation HERE.
 Anything else is obviously out of our jurisdiction.)